kubevirt/kubevirt.github.io/_posts/2021-08-13-Virtual-machines-in-Istio-service-mesh.md

 EOF
 ```

-The NetworkAttachmentDefinition spec is empty, as the only purpose of it is to invoke the istio-cni binary, which handles configuration of the in-pod traffic routing.
+The `NetworkAttachmentDefinition` spec is empty, as its only purpose is to trigger the `istio-cni` binary, which configures the in-pod traffic routing.

 ### Topology

-To demonstrate monitoring and tracing capabilities, we will create two VMIs within Istio service mesh: istio-vmi and cirros-vmi.
+To demonstrate monitoring and tracing capabilities, we will create two VMIs within Istio service mesh:
-`istio-vmi` repeatedly requests external HTTP service kubevirt.io, and serves a simple HTTP server on port 8080.
+- `istio-vmi` repeatedly requests external HTTP service kubevirt.io, and serves a simple HTTP server on port 8080,
-`Cirros-vmi` repeatedly request the HTTP service running on the `istio-vmi` VMI.
-With this topology setup, both inbound and outbound
+- `cirros-vmi` repeatedly request the HTTP service running on the `istio-vmi` VMI.

+With this setup, both inbound and outbound
 traffic metrics can be observed in Kiali dashboard for `istio-vmi`.

 ### Create VMI resources

-To create an Istio aware virtual machine the `sidecar.istio.io/inject: "true"` annotation needs to be specified.
+An Istio aware virtual machine **must** be annotated with `sidecar.istio.io/inject: "true"`, regardless of used Istio injection mechanism.
 Without this annotation, traffic would not be properly routed through the istio proxy sidecar.
 Additonally, Istio uses `app` label for adding contextual information to the collected telemetry.
 Both, the annotation and label can be seen in the following virtual machine example: